XPRIZE/GLEXP-Team-Chimple-goa/goa/LOCALIZE.md

 The Goa application comprises of many games which helps a child to get educated.

 1. **Analysis of game content**: Make a complete list of the content in the local language which can be taught to a child with these games.
-2. **Dialogue creation**: Create basic dialogues in the local language required for a child to learn and effectively communicate in day to day life.
+2. **Dialogue creation**: Create basic dialogues in the local language required for a child to learn and effectively communicate in day-to-day life.
 3. **Image creation**: Creation of new images containing objects that a child comes across in day-to-day life.
 4. **Recording**: Recordings of all audio and video material required in local language.
 5. **Final build**: With all assets prepared and added to the project, build the Goa application.

 ## Key components:
-The changes required to be made in order to localize the Goa application are of two kinds:
+The changes that are required in order to localize the Goa application are as follows:
 1. **Content Changes**: In order to make content level changes one needs to make changes to ***[Resources/res](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/Resources/res)*** and ***[scripts](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/scripts)*** folder.
 2. **Code Changes**: In order to make code level changes one needs to make changes to ***[.cocos-project.json](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/blob/master/goa/.cocos-project.json)*** file, ***[Classes](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/Classes)*** folder and ***[src](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/src)*** folder.